chuckdries/linker/readme.md

-# Linker

-## cloud copy-paste for devs and sysadmins.
+# Linker: cloud copy-paste for devs and sysadmins.

-Linker is dead simple.
-Send it a single piece of information via POST and will give you that exact information via GET.
+Linker is dead simple: send it a single piece of information via POST and will give you that exact information via GET.

 ### Usage: